stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 A very short discussion of the evolution of types in the library ecosystem
 - Increasing adoption of types by widely-used libraries like numpy
-- New libraries like pydantic, typer, and httpx that are type-centric
+- New libraries like Pydantic, typer, and httpx that are type-centric

 A very short discussion of the role of types in tooling
 - Types at the center of IDE functionality in OOP languages (method resolution)